Fall 2020 Adult Faith Formation Opportunities

 You can also follow this link for more information: http://1stuupb.org/second-saturday-book-group/

-This discussion group started with the Nurturing Discussions and Practices: Nurture Nature, Yourself and Your Relationships by Rev. LoraKim Joyner & Gail Koelln, then concluded a study of An Environmental History of the World, by J Donald Hughes and has now moved into other environmentally related studies, while keeping the basis of our connectedness to Nature.
+This discussion group started with the Nurturing Discussions and Practices: Nurture Nature, Yourself and Your Relationships by Rev. LoraKim Joyner & Gail Koelln, then concluded a study of An Environmental History of the World, by J Donald Hughes and also touched on other environmentally related studies, while keeping the basis of our connectedness to Nature.

 Teaching Thursday Description: